 Under the main veranda is the Otowa Waterfall with three streams that the locals believe could give a person long life and success in their relationships and academics.

-There are many restaurants and gift shops along the streets to Kiyomizu temple.
+There are many restaurants and gift shops along the streets to Kiyomizu Dera Temple making this one of the best places to explore around Kyoto.

 Free Things to Do in Kyoto, Japan